Skip to main content

 • A year-round swimming season that gives buildup no downtime

 What might take three or four years to develop in cooler climates can appear within one year in Phoenix.
-Many Arizona homeowners schedule professional tile cleaning every 1–2 years to prevent permanent tile damage.
+Many Arizona homeowners schedule professional tile cleaning every 1–2 years to keep the pool free of calcium buildup.

 How Professional Pool Tile Cleaning Works